-The National park spread over nearly 58,849 hectares in the dry zone of Sri Lanka.
+The National park is spread over nearly 58,849 hectares in the dry zone of Sri Lanka.
 In the initial stage, the national park was covering only 51,468 hectares of land but later it was widened to the present size.
-The National park is located on the border of Ampara, Badulla and Polonnaruwa districts.
+The National park is located on the border of the Ampara, Badulla and Polonnaruwa districts.
 Several areas of the forest are dominated by grasslands and they are identified as the areas where illegal timber harvesting took place in the past.

 More than 15 per cent of the land area covered by the national park is consisting of lakes and reservoirs.
 There are many species of wild animals in the park; the most common species are the elephant, wild boar, crocodile, deer, monkey and buffalo.

 There are rare occasions in which leopards are observed.
 The national park is a popular destination for bird lovers.
 It is inhabited by a large number of the resident as well as migrant bird species due to a large number of water resources such as lakes.
 The forest reserve harbours many species of endemic bird species of the country.